Minimum variance constrained estimator: Numerical experiments

-where $\st_t^i$ and $\stfilt_t^i$ denote the simulated and estimated states, respectively, at time $t$ in the $i$th path.
+where $\st_t^i$ and $\stfilt_t^i$ denote the simulated and estimated states, respectively, at time $t$ in the $i^{\text{th}}$ path.
 Fig.\ \ref{fig:mse} depicts that empirical mean squared error in our approach is smaller than that in MEMHE.
-Interestingly, at $t=1$ both approaches have almost same $e_t$ but in our approach it immediately drops by approximately one unit and keeps monotonically decreasing after then.
+Interestingly, at $t=0$ both approaches have almost same $e_t$ but in our approach it immediately drops by approximately one unit and keeps monotonically decreasing after then.
 However, in case of MEMHE a slight increase is observed at $t=2$ and after that it monotonically decreases but always remains higher than that of our approach.

-\end{example} \begin{example} In this example, we consider initial state to be uniformly distributed between $[0, 2\stfilt_0^-]$.
-Rest of the simulation data is same as in example \ref{ex:Gaussian}.
+\end{example} \begin{example} In this experiment, we consider initial state to be uniformly distributed between $[0, 2\stfilt_0^-]$.
+Rest of the simulation data is same as in Experiment \ref{ex:Gaussian}.
 We simulate for $N_s = 100$ sample paths and compare between our proposed approach CMHE and standard MEMHE in Fig. \ref{fig:mse_uniform}.
 The empirical mean squared error $e_t$ is computed according to \eqref{e:mse}.
 Fig. \ref{fig:mse_uniform} depicts that both approaches have almost the same empirical mean squared error for 100 sample paths.

-\end{example} \begin{example} In this example, we choose optimization horizon $N=3$ and simulate only for one sample path.
-Rest of the simulation data is same as in Example \ref{ex:uniform}.
+\end{example} \begin{example} In this experiment, we choose optimization horizon $N=3$ and simulate only for one sample path.
+Rest of the simulation data is same as in Experiment \ref{ex:uniform}.
 We compare the norm of estimate and cost by using CMHE and CFIE in Fig. \ref{fig:norm_cost}.
-Both approaches give almost same estimate and incur almost same cost even though the optimization problem of CFIE has intermediate constraints which are absent in CMHE.
+Both approaches give almost same estimate and incur almost same cost even though the optimization problem of CFIE has intermediate constraints, which are absent in CMHE.

 \end{example}